How to care for our planet and people too!

 How could we be a part of the solution?

 As the women perfected their craft, they began to have challenges on how to access enough wrappers to sustain their small business and market their products within their own country.
-On a trip to facilitate two women’s retreats in 2014, I met amazing people working with the women weavers and other communities living in dire this poverty.
+On a trip to facilitate two women’s retreats in 2014, I met amazing people working with weavers and other people living in dire poverty.
 There I met my current partners, Ghie and Dess, who invited me to go into the impoverished communities to meet the women and children they were serving.